Improved Algorithms for Parity and Streett objectives: Parity Objectives in Game Graphs

-{\em Steps of dominion find.} For the search for dominions in the B\"uchi game $(G'[V], B)$ we use two different algorithms, $\buchialg$ and $\domalg$.
-We first search for ``small'' dominions with up to $O(\kmax)$ vertices with $\kmax = \sqrt{n}$ with Procedure~$\domalg$.
-If no dominion is found, we can conclude that either all dominions contain more than $\sqrt{n}$ vertices or the winning set of $\pe{}$ on the current game graph is empty (in this case the algorithm terminates).
-The former case occurs at most $\sqrt{n}$ times and in such a case we use the $O(n^2)$ algorithm $\buchialg$ (Theorem~\ref{thrm:buchialg}) to obtain a dominion.
-Below we describe the details of $\domalg$.
+\emph{Steps of dominion find.} For the search for $\op$-dominions in the parity game~$\pgame'$ we use two different procedures, Procedure~\ref{proc:dom} and a recursive call to Procedure~\ref{proc:parity}.
+We first search for ``small'' $\op$-dominions with up to $\domsize$ vertices with Procedure~\ref{proc:dom}, where $\domsize$ is a parameter that will be set later to balance the running times of the two procedures.
+If no $\op$-dominion is found, we can conclude that either all $\op$-dominions contain more than $\domsize$ vertices or the winning set of $\op$ on the current game graph is empty.
+In the latter case the algorithm terminates.
+The former case occurs at most $n / \domsize$ times and in such a case we use the recursive call to Procedure~\ref{proc:parity} on the parity game~$\pgame'$ with one priority less to obtain a $\op$-dominion.
+Below we describe the details of Procedure~\ref{proc:dom}.

+\begin{example}[Illustration of the Algorithm for Parity-3.]
+Figure~\ref{fig:game} shows a parity game with priorities $\set{0, 1, 2}$, and Figure~\ref{fig:buchi} shows the Büchi game we obtain when we remove the $\pe$-attractor of the vertices with the highest priority~$2$.
+Figure~\ref{fig:largedom} shows the winning set of player~$\po$ in the Büchi game, which is an $\po$-dominion in the parity game, and its $\po$-attractor in the original game graph.
+Finally, Figure~\ref{fig:remain} shows the remaining game graph after the removal of the $\po$-dominion and its attractor. \end{example}